 The ancient scriptures are filled with references to the name of the LORD.
 They include phrases such as “call on the name of the LORD,” “blessed be the name of the LORD,” “praise the name of the LORD,” “trust in the name of the LORD,” and “glorify the name of the LORD.”
 What is special about His name that we are obviously missing?

 In a previous article the name of the LORD was shown to be Yood Hey Vav Hey, which as you may know contains a very wonderful picture of the finished work of Messiah on the cross at Calvary.
 A brief summary of the meaning discovered in the four pictures found in these pictograms is hand-behold-nail-behold.
 Behold the hands with the nail scars emblematic of the death suffered to set free those imprisoned by the bondage of sin.

 With this revelation, each time we now happen across the name LORD or YHVH in the scriptures, which is usually pronounced Yahweh or Yehovah, we know who we are remembering and what He did for us.

-In Psalm 18 verse 10 David writes this praise to God after he was delivered from the hand of King Saul:
+In Proverbs 18 verse 10 David writes this praise to God after he was delivered from the hand of King Saul: